helenzhou6/digit-classifier/README.md

 ### 2. Model service/API
 Code for the model service/API can be found in `src/digit_classifier/model` The model has been trained on the MNIST dataset.
 The code ensures that the model is usable by ensuring the model loss is < 0.5 and model accuracy is > 90% when testing on the MNIST testing dataset.
-- To load the service locally, use `uvicorn digit_classifier.model.main:app --reload`.
+- To load the service locally, use `uvicorn digit_classifier.model.api:app --reload`.
     - This runs the backend on port 8000, to check it is up and running go to: http://localhost:8000/healthcheck to see a response.

 ### 3. PostgreSQL database